OmniDexFinance/lending-frontend/README.md

 # Omnidex protocol interface :ghost:

-An open source interface for the decentralized liquidity protocol Omnidex
+An open source interface for the decentralized liquidity protocol Omnidex, based on Aave

 Enabling users to: